jlord/git-it/README.md

 #### Tips

-**Code snippets** Oftentimes you'll see things like `$ some code-stuff --here`.
+**Code snippets** often times look like `$ some code-stuff --here`.
 The dollar sign identifies the line as one a user would enter into the the command line, but you don't actually include it when you type it into terminal.
 In this case, you'd actually just type `some code-stuff --here`.

-**Command line, terminal, bash** All basically mean the same thing, the MS-DOS, Doogie Howser looking screen that you just type commands into.
+**Command line, terminal, bash** all basically mean the same thing: the MS-DOS, Doogie Howser looking screen full of words and numbers.
+It's awesomely powerful.
 You can do a lot of things from your terminal like delete, rename, copy or create files and folders; run scripts and send things back and forth between servers (like the ones storing things on GitHub.com) and your computer (also a server!).

 #### Topics Covered in Git-it